ddhartma/Spark-Machine-Learning/README.md

 	```

 ## Dimensionality Reduction via PCA <a name="dim_reduction"></a>
-- Open Jupyter Notebook ```text_processing.ipynb```
+- Open Jupyter Notebook ```text_processing.ipynb```.
-- Useful to remove correlated features and shrink the feature space
+- Useful to remove correlated features and shrink the feature space.
-- Pricipal Component Analysis is one of the most common techniques
+- Pricipal Component Analysis is one of the most common techniques.
-- There is a built-in method in Spark's feature library
+- There is a built-in method in Spark's feature library.
-- The Result is a DenseVector
+- The Result is a DenseVector.
-- PCA works well, if the number of input columns is not too hight, otherwise **out-of-memory** errors could occur
+- PCA works well, if the number of input columns is not too high, otherwise **out-of-memory** errors could occur.
-- k=100 means that we want to keep 100 components
+- k=100 means that we want to keep 100 components.
--
 	```
 	from pyspark.ml.feature import PCA
 	pca = PCA(k=100, inputCol="TFIDF", outputCol="pcaTFIDF")